Philofive/pgn2tex/README.md

 ```
 > python pgn2tex/fen2tex.py --help

-Convert a PGN file to a latex document.
-It is supposed to be used to create chess diagrams from PGN files with FEN-Keys only, as it is often used for training exercises
+converts a PGN file to a latex document.
+It is supposed to be used to create chess diagrams from PGN files with FEN-Keys only, as it is often used for training exercises.
-6 diagrams per A4-page
+6 diagrams per A4-page as a standard, but adjustable

 positional arguments:
   file                  PGN File to parse